Here Are 10 Photos From Australia That You Need To See Today

 Australia is Still Burning!!! ????????Please send your prayers and any help that you can. ????????
 We are in awe of the brave people who are fighting and coping with the flames and smoke now.
 And we admire the courage and perseverance it will take to recover and rebuild. ????????❤️????????!!! #australia #australiafires #helpaustralia #helpaustraliawildlife #firstresponders #wildliferescue #firezone #australianredcross

 Fighting a fire can be deadly even in the most mundane of conditions.
-But in extreme conditions — and when many attending firefighters are volunteers — the death toll is likely to be even higher.
+But in extreme ones, the death toll is likely to be higher.
+This doesn’t even really take into account that many of the firefighters are volunteers, who may not possess all the skills needed to fight such a massive blaze.
 As reported on Wednesday by The Inquisitr, two volunteer firefighters from the rural community of Horsley Park died when a tree fell on their truck and forced their vehicle off the road.
 Both men are survived by young children.

 Even Sydney Is Not Safe

-Australia’s most populous city, Sydney, and its 5 million people live in close proximity to the deadly brushfires.
-However, it’s not just the fires themselves that Sydney residents have to worry about — the winds that partially help fuel the fires are also blowing ash and debris over densely-populated areas.
-As The Sydney Morning Herald reports, so polluted is the city from a mix of ash, smoke, and mist that the government has deemed the city’s air quality “hazardous.”
+Australia’s most populous city is Sydney, and its 5 million people are living in close proximity to the deadly bushfires.
+It’s not just the fires themselves that Sydney residents have to worry about, however.
+The winds that are partially helping fuel the fires are also blowing ash and debris over densely-populated areas.
+As The Sydney Morning Herald reports, the government has deemed the city’s air quality as “hazardous,” due to the air pollution there caused by a mix of ash, smoke, and mist.

 A Charred Kangaroo